 Best - Decanter with an Aerator:

-Insert the aerator for decanters into your decanter, and then slowly pour a bottle of wine into the aeraotr.
+Insert the aerator for decanters into your decanter, and then slowly pour a bottle of wine into the aerator.
 As the wine travels through the aerator it is forced through small holes which spray the wine throughout the decanter.
 Because all of the wine has been exposed to air using this enhanced method of aeration, it provides instant and maximum oxygenation to the entire bottle.
-With this type of aration, you don't have to wait to enjoy your wine; it is ready to be served immediately after decanting.
+With this type of aeration, you don't have to wait to enjoy your wine; it is ready to be served immediately after decanting.